Voice-over

-Voice-over (also known as off-camera or off-stage commentary) is a production technique where a voice—that is not part of the narrative (non-diegetic)—is used in a radio, television production, filmmaking, theatre, or other presentations.
+Voice-over (also known as off-camera or off-stage commentary) is a production technique used in radio, television, filmmaking, theatre, and other media in which a descriptive or expository voice that is not part of the narrative (i.e., non-diegetic) accompanies the pictured or on-site presentation of events.
 The voice-over is read from a script and may be spoken by someone who appears elsewhere in the production or by a specialist voice actor.
 Synchronous dialogue, where the voice-over is narrating the action that is taking place at the same time, remains the most common technique in voice-overs.
 Asynchronous, however, is also used in cinema.
 It is usually prerecorded and placed over the top of a film or video and commonly used in documentaries or news reports to explain information.

 Voice-overs are used in video games and on-hold messages, as well as for announcements and information at events and tourist destinations.
 It may also be read live for events such as award presentations.
 Voice-over is added in addition to any existing dialogue and is not to be confused with voice acting or the process of replacing dialogue with a translated version, the latter of which is called dubbing or revoicing.

 History

+The voice-over industry has evolved significantly since its inception, paralleling developments in technology, entertainment, and advertising.
+It began in the early days of radio and has since expanded into various media including television, film, video games, and the internet.

+Early Beginnings (1920s-1930s)

+Voice-over work began in the 1920s with the advent of radio broadcasting.
+The industry was primarily driven by radio dramas, comedies, and serials.
+Actors like Orson Welles were among the pioneers, known for their work on radio shows such as "The Mercury Theatre on the Air."
+The most notable event of this era was the 1938 broadcast of "The War of the Worlds," directed and narrated by Welles, which famously caused panic among listeners who believed the fictional story to be a real news broadcast.

+The Golden Age of Radio and the Introduction of Television (1940s-1950s)

+The 1940s and 1950s are often referred to as the Golden Age of Radio.
+Voice actors like Mel Blanc, known for his work with Warner Bros. cartoons, became household names.
+This era also saw the transition from radio to television.
+Voice-over work expanded to include off-screen narration and character voices in television shows, particularly in animations and commercials.

+The Rise of Commercials and Dubbing (1960s-1970s)

+The 1960s and 1970s witnessed a significant increase in the use of voice-overs in commercials.
+Advertisers began to realize the impact of a strong, persuasive voice in selling products.
+This period also saw the growth of dubbing foreign films and shows, expanding the global reach of media content.